 Divorce is hard.
 There’s really no way around that.
 Often it’s so disruptive that trying to think about money on top of everything else seems almost impossible.

-Many people find, however, that the faster they can get the financial piece of their divorce puzzle into place the faster they can come to terms with the whole experience.
+Many people find, however, that the faster they can get the divorce financial planning piece of their divorce puzzle into place the faster they can come to terms with the whole experience.

-If you’re feeling stuck or confused about the financial aspect of your divorce, it might be time to try something new.
+Are you feeling stuck or confused about the financial aspect of your divorce?
+It might be time to try something new.
 Why not schedule a phone call with our Certified Divorce Financial Analyst?
 We won’t charge you anything and we don’t require a further commitment from you.
-We’ll simply ask you some basic questions and help you see the big picture when it comes to your divorce finances.
+We’ll simply ask you some basic questions and help you see the bigger divorce financial planning picture when it comes to your finances.
 If you want to continue on with us after that and let us help you throughout your divorce process, fantastic!
 If not, we’re happy to have helped you in even a small way on the path to your new life.